chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 Adding the layering to the model was successful, you can find more details about the implementation below.
 The model is able to track the laying on the shapes and likewise transmit the layering information to the views.
-The text view and SVG view both are able to respect the layering of the shapes as indicated by the model.
+The text view works appropriately; however, we have no way to check if the SVG works because the SVG implementation by the providers is not functional.

 Adding the add shape feature to the interactive view was successful, you can find more details about the implementation below.
 Here is a very high level overview.
 The new GUI takes in text and